tauri-apps/create-tauri-app/template-solid/README.md

-# Tauri + React + Typescript
+# Tauri + Solid

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This template should help get you started developing with Tauri and Solid in Vite.

 ## Recommended IDE Setup